sinh-png/Kala/README.md

 _________________________________________________________________________________

 A lot of breaking changes are going on so the examples were removed.
 Proper examples and tutorials will be worked on when Kala approached a more stable, ready for production state.

+If you still want to take a look at how to use Kala: https://github.com/hazagames/Kala/tree/4769df846afa5292d778aceef561d718097b401f